 Eating out in Vienna

 Vienna is, of course, best known for its traditional café culture (though we have Starbucks now, too), but hosts a variety of pubs, bars, and restaurants – from Irish watering holes to Michelin star establishments.

-I’m not going to recommend specific establishments, except for this special case…
+I’m not going to highlight specific places, except for these special cases…

-That famous café culture takes place in equally famous coffeehouses.
+That famous café culture takes place in equally famous coffee houses.
 But which ones should you try?
-Here’s a list of some of the best cafés in the city, as recommended by locals (which means me and my friends).
+Here’s a list of some of the best cafés in the city, as suggested by locals (which means me and my friends).
+How I suffered being forced to test out each one and try the coffee and cake.

 Local traditions & rules